vprusso/vprusso.github.io/_posts/2016-10-09-twitter-sentiment-analysis-for-the-first-2016-presidential-debate.md

 ```

-The outcome of running this on each tweet will give a ``polarity`` (a value between [-1,1] that represents either how negative or positive the tweet is) and a ``magnitude``, basically how confident the NLP engine is at the tweet being thatn negative or positive.
+The outcome of running this on each tweet will give a ``polarity`` (a value between [-1,1] that represents either how negative or positive the tweet is) and a ``magnitude``, basically how confident the NLP engine is at the tweet being that negative or positive.

 **Matplotlib and Python**

 For this section, I have to give a shout out to Sentdex over on YouTube who has some fabulous videos on everything Python with a focus on machine learning, NLP, data viz, and much more (https://www.youtube.com/channel/UCfzlCWGWYyIQ0aLC5w48gBQ).
-Specifically the inspiration for this part comes from the following video: https://www.youtube.com/watch?v=ojDHK1SmCHA.
+Specifically, the inspiration for this part comes from the following video: https://www.youtube.com/watch?v=ojDHK1SmCHA.
 The following code is lifted quite heavily from the previous video and is responsible for actually plotting the sentiment.

 ```python